Why We Love Paris in the Fall

 It’s no secret that we love Paris in the fall.
 In fact, we think that fall is the best time to visit Paris if you can get the time off.

-As the summer crowds disperse and the leaves turn golden and red, the city’s parks provide a colorful backdrop for fall strolls, and you’ll be able to walk through the city with plenty of room to breathe.
+As the summer crowds disperse and the leaves turn golden and red, the city’s parks provide a colorful backdrop for fall strolls, and you’ll be able to walk through Paris with plenty of room to breathe.

-Also, it’s easier to find cheaper flights and lower accommodation prices throughout the city.
+If you visit Paris in autumn, it’s also easier to find cheaper flights and lower accommodation prices throughout the city.
 As a bonus, lines for the main tourist attractions are shorter, and patience is higher as the city quiets down in preparation for the winter holidays.

 Paris is always a good idea, but the city is even more charming in the fall season.
-Keep on reading this quick guide to autumn in Paris with what to wear, what to see, and our best tips to get the most out of Paris in the fall.
+Keep on reading this quick guide to autumn in Paris with what to see, what to wear, and our best tips to get the most out of Paris in the fall.

 When is Fall in Paris?

+So, when is fall in Paris?
 Fall in Paris corresponds to September, October, and November.
-If you have booked your plane or train tickets to Paris already, check out our specific guides for these three months.
+If you have already booked your plane or train tickets to Paris, check out our guides for these three months.

 Tips for Visiting Paris in Autumn

-Just in case you weren’t already convinced, here are the best things to do in Paris in the fall and our top tips for getting the most out of this wonderful season in Paris.
+Just in case you weren’t already convinced, here are the best things to do in Paris in fall and our top tips for getting the most out of this beautiful season in Paris.

 1. SEPTEMBER AND OCTOBER ARE STILL HIGH SEASON IN PARIS